AlejandroPenaloza/cars-value-predictor/README.md

 # cars-value-predictor
-This program will output a prediction as the best stimate of the value of a determined car according to its qualities and specifications.
+This program will output a prediction as the best estimate of the value of a determined car according to its qualities and specifications.
 ## Obtaining the data
 Data was collected by scraping web pages corresponding to used cars listings in truecar.com